John 12: Verse 28

+The Jerusalem Bible refers to a variant reading, "Father, glorify your Son".

-Verses 31-33
+Verses 31–33

-Jesus goes on to make the following statement:"Now is the judgment of this world; now will the ruler of this world be cast out.
-And I, when I am lifted up from the earth, will draw all people to myself."
-He said this to show by what kind of death he was going to die.The meaning of this teaching (especially verse 32) has been the subject of much exegetical and theological dispute.
+Jesus goes on to make the following statement:

+The meaning of this teaching (especially verse 32) has been the subject of much exegetical and theological dispute.
 Some have interpreted Christ's promise here (that "all" will be drawn to him) in light of his teaching in John 6:44 that those drawn to him will be "raised up on the last day," so as to imply eventual universal salvation.
 Others have appealed to the contextual detail in verse 20 ("some Greeks" sought Jesus), so as to infer that Christ only means that people of all kinds (Gentiles as well as Jews) will be drawn to him, rather than every individual without exception.
 Still others have suggested that he means only that all will be 'invited' or 'summoned' to Christ, not that all will necessarily be effectually regenerated and saved.
 Much of this depends upon how one understands the meaning of the Greek words πᾶς ("all") and ἕλκω ("to draw"), as they are used in this context.